Cabane du Petit Mountet

-This trail offers a good perspective of the Zinal Valley, ascending through meadows and forests before climbing the slopes of an old moraine to the Cabane de Peiti Mountet.
-The walk and the hut, , set atop the moraine, feature fine views of the Zinal Glacier and the ice-clad peaks rimming the upper Zinal Valley.
+This trail offers a good perspective of the Zinal Valley, ascending through forests and meadows before climbing the slopes of an old moraine to the Cabane du Peitit Mountet.
+The hut features fine views of the Zinal Glacier and the ice-clad peaks rimming the upper Zinal Valley.

 - Elevation: 5,450-ft. at Trailhead